Start-Service

 If a service is already running, the start message is ignored without error.

-If a service has it's Start_Type set to Disabled then you must use Set-Service to change the Startup to Manual (or Automatic) before you will be able to start the service.
+If a service has its Start_Type set to Disabled then you must use Set-Service to change the Startup to Manual (or Automatic) before you will be able to start the service.

 Examples